apercallc/qavibeapp/README.md

 - **Docker**: Containerized deployment for any platform
 - **VPS**: Full control with custom server setup

-See `DEPLOY-GUIDE.md` for detailed deployment instructions.
+See `docs/DEPLOY-GUIDE.md` for detailed deployment instructions and `docs/RATE-LIMITING.md` for security configuration.

 ## 🛠️ Tools Showcased